Flores Athletic Club: Origin: the polo years

 The Flores Athletic Club was born in Caballito neighbourhood, next to current club Club Ferro Carril Oeste.
 Flores established in the same lot where in 1875 the first polo match had been played in Argentina.

 Flores AC was cited for the first time by English language newspaper The Standard on 15 January 1893, referring to a cricket match that would be disputed between Flores and Buenos Ayres al Rosario Railway.
-So the data of foundation of the club could be established between 1892 and 1893, so Flores AC had been never mentioned before by the English community in Buenos Aires.
+So the data of foundation of the club could be established between 1892 and 1893, so Flores AC had never been mentioned before by the English community in Buenos Aires.

 Other matches recorded by The Standard were against Lomas Athletic that same year, and the only title won by the club, the 1894 Campeonato Argentino Abierto de Polo, defeating local team Cañada de Gómez by 6–0 at the final.
 The line-up was: J. Bennett, F.J.
 Bennett, T. Scott-Robson and Hugo Scott-Robson.

 Other polo match covered by the newspaper was played in 1896 against Rangers Polo Club.